darkhorrow/ourtube/README.md

 The application downloads and updated ytdl and ffmpeg for video-to-audio conversion and afterwards, an input allows to paste a URL that will be verified.
 If the format is correct and a valid video is found, the download may be done.

-Currently, the application will download the content in the 'Downloads' directory of the OS.
+The application will download the content in the 'Downloads' directory of the OS by default or in the specific directory set by the user.